GreenbergLab/danicamtiv/README.md

 The main purpose of this repository is to supply the renv files to reproduce the R renvironment/packages versions used for reproducibility.

+Most files have been /.gitignored except for code related files (.R, .lock, etc) due to file size limitations.